 Majors and Minors in Hebrew & Judaic Studies

-To declare a major or minor in Hebrew & Judaic Studies, please print out and fill in the appropriate form from below and set up a meeting with Director of Undergraduate Studies, Prof. Hasia Diner, to obtain a signature of approval.
+To declare a major or minor in Hebrew & Judaic Studies, please print out and fill in the appropriate form from below and set up a meeting with Director of Undergraduate Studies (DUGS), Prof. Hasia Diner, to obtain a signature of approval.
 Please contact Ryan Grubbs, Department Assistant, with all general inquiries.

 Declaration of Major Form

 A minor in Hebrew and Judaic Studies requires the completion of four courses (16 credits) from the department offerings.
 All Hebrew courses may be counted toward the minor.
 A minimum of eight credits must be taken in residence at NYU (includes study at NYU Global Academic Centers).
 Only one course may be double-counted toward another degree.

 Department Assistant (Undergrad Admin)

 Director of Undergraduate Studies

 Prof. Hasia Diner

 Fall 2014 Office hours: TBA

 Director of the Hebrew Language Program

 Frequently Asked Questions